 North Dakota jumped to the front of a national movement in 2017 when state lawmakers passed a Cottage Food Act that gave residents freedom to sell almost all types of homemade food directly to consumers.
 Three years later, state health officials adopted administrative rules that gutted the law.
 Fortunately, North Dakota homemade food producers partnered with the nonprofit Institute for Justice and fought back in court.
 The legal challenge, filed on March 31, 2020, forced the state to restore the will of the people.
 Now, North Dakota homemade food producers once again can sell almost all types of food.
 Read more about the Institute for Justice lawsuit…

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-Under the 2017 law, homemade food producers in North Dakota may sell shelf-stable food and many products that require refrigeration, so long as sellers inform consumers that the food is homemade.
+North Dakota cottage food producers may sell shelf-stable food and many products that require refrigeration, so long as sellers inform consumers that the food is homemade.
 Allowable products include home-cooked meals, nonalcoholic beverages, uninspected poultry, and low-acid canned goods.
 Specifically, North Dakota homemade food producers may sell everything from chicken noodle soup and lasagna to pizza.
 The only foods the law excludes from sale are certain meat products.

 North Dakota cottage food venues